 We all want to teach yoga classes that make a difference: where the children leave happy, calm and peaceful; where teens feel uplifted, calm and connected.

-To learn all these skills and more, join us at the next Foundation & Advanced courses in 2018 where you will learn how to make a massive impact on every child’s life you meet.
+To learn all these skills and more, join us at the next Foundation & Advanced courses where you will learn how to make a massive impact on every child’s life you meet.